hapax/hapax.github.io/assets/minimal-networks.md

 The maximum number of hubs $h = n - 2$ is achieved when each fixed point has precisely one edge.
-The leaves of the graph are exactly the fixed nodes.
+In this case, the leaves of the graph are exactly the fixed nodes.

 Knowing the number of hubs (or the maxmimum number) is useful for a couple of reasons.